Parking search in the physical world: Calculating the search time by leveraging physical and graph theoretical methods: Modelling Framework

 \subsection{Simplifications for the current study}

-Despite our wish to develop a very general model for parking, we will make a number of simplifications in this ground-laying work.
+Despite our wish to develop a very general model for parking, we will make \AN{a few simplifications} in this first, ground-laying work.

-First, while in principle each driver evaluates their own $\beta$ depending on their experience along their trajectory, here we assume that $\beta\alp(t)$ only depends on the currently occupied spots in the network.
-For our practical tests, we will even assume that this parameter is a function of the global occupancy ${\phi}(t)$, $\beta\alp(t) = f[\phi(t)] \equiv \beta$.
+First, while in principle each driver evaluates their own $\beta$ depending on their experience along their specific trajectory, here we assume that $\beta\alp(t)$ only depends on the currently occupied spots in the network.

 Secondly, each category of drivers will keep a constant strategy during their search.
-In other words, while in reality drivers may modify their turn choices and their perception of spot attractivenesses $A_i\alp$ over time, for instance if they see that their preferred spot is occupied, here the turning probabilities and attractivenesses will be prescribed once and for all.
-(Note, however, that the actual turn choices and parking decisions may vary due to stochasticity, in our probabilistic framework).
+In other words, while in reality drivers may modify their turn choices and their perception of spot attractivenesses $A_i\alp$ over time, for instance if they see that their preferred spot is occupied, here the turning rates and attractivenesses will be prescribed once and for all, for each type of drivers.
+(Note, however, that the actual turn choices and parking decisions may vary due to stochasticity, in our probabilistic framework, leading to realistic circling behaviour (see Fig.~\ref{fig:cartracks}).

-Finally, for simplicity, we do not describe the interaction between cruising cars and the rest of the traffic and thus define fixed circulation speeds for each street.
-It follows that there is no point in simulating cars after they have left their parking space; they will simply vanish.
-Besides, we recall that a fixed initial parking demand is considered here; the feedback of parking search times on the parking demand is left outside the scope of this study.
+Finally, for simplicity, we do not \AN{simulate} cars after they have left their parking space; they will simply vanish.
+We should also recall that a fixed initial parking demand is considered here. \AN{Should one consider a redesign that affects the parking supply, some feedback of parking search times on the parking demand should be expected; this point will be succinctly addressed in the conclusion.}